-The key problem in generating homogeneous composites of R and R_G is the estimation of the k and k' factors for the historic observers.
-Until recently, all composites used "daisy-chaining" whereby the calibration is passed from the data from one observer to that from the previous or next observer (depending on whether the compiler is working, respectively, backwards or forwards in time) by comparison of data during an overlap period when both made observations.
-Hence, for example, if proportionality is assumed and intercalibration of observer numbers i and (i+1) in the data composite yields $k_i/k{i+1} = f_i^{(i+1)}$ then daisy chaining means that the first (i=1) and last (i=n) observer's k factors are related by $k_1 = k_n \Pi{i=1}^n (f_i^{(i+1)})$.
-A similar product applies for the k' factors for group sunspot numbers.
-Hence daisy chaining means that all sunspot and sunspot group numbers, relative to modern values, are influenced by all of the intercalibrations between data subsets at subsequent times.
+The key problem in generating homogeneous composites of R and $R_G$ is the estimation of the k- and k'-factors for the historic observers.
+Until recently, all composites used "daisy-chaining" whereby the calibration is passed from the data from one observer to that from the previous or next observer (depending on whether the compiler is working, respectively, backward or forward in time) by comparison of data during an overlap period when both made observations.
+Hence, for example, if proportionality is assumed and intercalibration of observer numbers i and (i+1) in the data composite yields $k_i/k{i+1} = f_i^{(i+1)}$ , then daisy-chaining means that the first (i=1) and last (i=n) observers' k-factors are related by $k_1 = k_n \prod{i=1}^n (f_i^{(i+1)})$ .
+A similar product applies for the k'-factors for group sunspot numbers.
+Hence, daisy-chaining means that all sunspot and sunspot group numbers, relative to modern values, are influenced by all of the intercalibrations between data subsets at subsequent times.

-Because meteorological conditions vary with location and from day-to-day, and some sunspot groups last for only one day (Willis et al., 2016), it is important to compare observers only on a daily basis and only on days when both were able to make observations.
+Because meteorological conditions vary with location and from day to day, and some sunspot groups last for only 1 day (Willis et al. 2016), it is important to compare observers only on a daily basis and only on days when both were able to make observations.
 Otherwise, significant errors are caused by days when observations were not possible if annual or monthly means are compared.
-Often comparisons have been made using linear, ordinary Errors caused by inadequate and/or inappropriate regression least squares regression. techniques were discussed by Lockwood et al. (2006) in relation to differences between reconstructions of the magnetic field in near-Earth interplanetary space from geomagnetic The seriousness of potential problems has been expressed succinctly by Nau activity data.
-(2016): "If any of the assumptions is violated (i.e., if there are nonlinear relationships between dependent and independent variables or the errors exhibit correlation, heteroscedasticity, or non-normality), then the forecasts, confidence intervals, and scientific insights yielded by a regression model may be (at best) inefficient or (at worst) seriously biased or misleading."
-Lockwood et al. (2016c) have studied these pitfalls in the context of sunspot group numbers, using annual means of observations from the Royal Observatory, Greenwich / Royal Greenwich Observatory (hereafter "RGO") for after 1920, when there are no concerns about their calibration.
-They compared the RGO sunspot group numbers with data synthesised to simulate what a lower-acuity observer (i.e., one who has a higher k') would have seen.
-This was done by assuming the lower acuity observer would only detect groups above a threshold of total spot area in the group (uncorrected for foreshortening near the limb, i.e. as detected by the observer) and studying the effect of this threshold.
-It was shown that there is no single regression procedure that always retrieves the original RGO data and tests must be applied to check that the assumptions inherent in the procedure applied are not violated.
+Often comparisons have been made using linear, ordinary least-squares regression.
+Errors caused by inadequate and/or inappropriate regression techniques were discussed by Lockwood et al. (2006) in relation to differences between reconstructions of the magnetic field in near-Earth interplanetary space from geomagnetic activity data.
+The seriousness of potential problems has been expressed succinctly by Nau (2016): "If any of the assumptions is violated (i.e., if there are nonlinear relationships between dependent and independent variables or the errors exhibit correlation, heteroscedasticity, or non-normality), then the forecasts, confidence intervals, and scientific insights vielded by a regression model may be (at best) inefficient or (at worst) seriously biased or misleading."
+Lockwood et al. (2016a) have studied these pitfalls in the context of sunspot group numbers, using annual means of observations from the Royal Observatory, Greenwich/Royal Greenwich Observatory (hereafter "RGO") for after 1920, when there are no concerns about their calibration.
+They compared the RGO sunspot group numbers with data synthesized to simulate what a lower-acuity observer (i.e., one who has a higher k') would have seen.
+This was done by assuming that the lower-acuity observer would only detect groups above a threshold of total spot area in the group (uncorrected for foreshortening near the limb, i.e., as detected by the observer) and studying the effect of this threshold.
+It was shown that there is no single regression procedure that always retrieves the original RGO data, and tests must be applied to check that the assumptions inherent in the procedure applied are not violated.
 Specifically, it was shown that errors of up to 30% could arise in one regression of annual mean data even for two data series with a correlation exceeding 0.98 over two full solar cycles.
-The biggest problems are associated with non-linearity and non-normal distributions of data errors which violate the assumptions made by most regression techniques: such errors should always be tested for (for example using a quantile-quantile ("Q-Q") plot comparison against a normal distribution) before a correlation is used for any scientific inference or prediction (Lockwood et al., 2006, 2016c).
+The biggest problems are associated with nonlinearity and non-normal distributions of data errors that violate the assumptions made by most regression techniques: such errors should always be tested for (for example, using a quantile-quantile ["Q-Q"] plot comparison against a normal distribution) before a correlation is used for any scientific inference or prediction (Lockwood et al. 2006, 2016a).